-a.
-A district-approved alternative report card may be used for:

-- 1) students with disabilities whose progress cannot be appropriately reported using the standard report cards, or - 2) other district-approved programs that the standard report card does not address adequately.

-4. Individual Educational Plan (IEP) Annual Goals

-The IEP Annual Goal(s) Progress Report must be completed and sent home with each report card for all students with disabilities beginning with the second marking period of kindergarten.

-5. Educational Plan (EP) Goals

-The EP Goals Progress Report must be completed and sent home with each report card for all gifted students.

-6. English Language Learner (ELL) Plan Goals
+- a.
+A district approved alternative report card may be used for: - students with disabilities whose progress cannot be appropriately reported using the standard report cards or - ii. other district-approved programs that the standard report card does not address adequately. - 4.
+Individual Educational Plan (IEP) Annual Goals - a.
+The IEP Annual Goals Progress Report must be completed and sent home with each report card for all students with disabilities beginning with the second marking period of kindergarten. - 5.
+Educational Plan (EP) Goals - The EP Goals Progress Report must be completed and sent home with each report card for all gifted students. - 6.
+English Language Learners (ELL) Plan Goals - a.
 An English Language Learner (ELL) Plan must be completed and a Continuation Letter sent home with each student on or before 30 days of the anniversary date in the ESOL Program.

-H. SCHOOL COUNSELING SERVICES
+H. High School Counseling Services

-- 1. All schools shall ensure equitable access to school counseling programs for all students through a standards-driven school counseling program that is comprehensive in scope, developmental in nature, and focused on the academic, personal/social, and career development needs of all students. - 2.
-All school counselors will develop, in collaboration with the principal, an Annual School Counseling Plan (ASCP) in a format to be determined by the District.
+- All schools shall ensure equitable access to school counseling programs for all students through a standardsdriven school counseling program that is comprehensive in scope, developmental in nature, and focused on the academic, personal/social, and career development needs of all students. - All school counselors will develop, in collaboration with the principal, an Annual School Counseling Plan (ASCP) in a format to be determined by the District.
 The plan will support the School Improvement Plan and be based upon national school counseling standards. - 3.
-School counseling services will include communication to parents and students regarding: - a.
+School counseling services will include communication to parents and students regarding:

+- a.
 ACCEL options offered by the school and the eligibility requirements for each option pursuant to F.S.
-1002.3105(2)(a), - b.
-High school graduation requirements, including a detailed explanation of the diploma designation options provided under F.S.
+1002.3105(2)(a), - High school graduation requirements, including a detailed explanation of the diploma designation options provided under F.S.
 1003.4285, - c.
 High school assessment and college entrance test requirements, - d.
 Florida Bright Futures Scholarship Program requirements, - e.
 State University and Florida College System institution admission requirements, - f.
-Available opportunities to earn college credit in high school, including: - 1) Advanced Placement (AP), - 2) International Baccalaureate (IB), - 3) Advanced International Certificate of Education (AICE),

-- 4) College and career dual enrollment (DE), - 5) Career education courses (including career-themed courses), - 6) Courses that lead to national industry certification pursuant to F.S.
+Available opportunities to earn college credit in high school, including: - i.
+Advanced Placement (AP), - ii.
+International Baccalaureate (IB), - iii.
+Advanced International Certificate of Education (AICE), - iv.
+College and career dual enrollment (DE), - v.
+Career education courses (including career-themed courses), - vi.
+Courses that lead to national industry certification pursuant to F.S.
 1003.492. - g.
-The final decision regarding selection of high school courses and graduation options that best fit the student's needs belong to the student and parent.
+The final decision regarding selection of high school courses and graduation options that best fit the student's needs belong to the student and parent. - Student Day - 1.
+A middle grades student day shall consist of a minimum of: - a.
+Middle School 348 minutes - b.
+ESE Centers 360 minutes (Exceeds state requirements defined in F.S.
+1011.61(1)(a)(1)) - 2.
+The IEP Committee may modify the length of the school day for an individual student with disabilities if there is documentation to support the decision.